grant-he/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

       medium: HugePages-1Gi
 ```

-A pod may use `medium: HugePages` only if it requests huge pages of one size.
+A Pod may use `medium: HugePages` only if it requests huge pages of one size.

 ```yaml
 apiVersion: v1